-Toll Compaction has 6 processing rooms in the NJ plant used for dry granulation, three of which are dedicated to food and nutritional products.
-There are 3 rooms in Ohio dedicated for dry granulation of powdered chemicals.
+Toll Compaction has 5 processing rooms in the NJ plant used for dry granulation, three of which are dedicated to food and nutritional products.
+There are 4 rooms in Ohio dedicated for dry granulation of powdered chemicals.
 Each room at both facilities has its own air, water, ventilation, dust collection system, and drainage to reduce the possibilities of cross contamination.
 All Chilsonators are manufactured by The Fitzpatrick Company and all equipment has stainless steel contact parts.
-We have extensive experience dry granulating various antioxidants, specialty chemicals, functional foods, excipients, etc.
+We have extensive experience dry granulating various polymer additives, specialty chemicals, functional foods, excipients, etc.

 To create a desired particle size.
 Through dry granulation, you can take a powder, increase the particle size, and control the distribution of the particle size.